canyon289/canyon289.github.io/dev/content/DSGuide.md

 getting feedback from others is in my opinion the best way to learn.

-However the downside is that the reviewers are usually your peers, and they unfortuneately they don't know much more than you typically.
+However the downside is that the reviewers are usually your peers, and they unfortunately they don't know much more than you typically.
 Another downside is their motive for feedback is usually just so they can pass the course themselves, giving feedback is a requirement for passing.
 Therefore I personally found the feedback to be pretty weak.
 I made it through 8 out of 10 of the